ppetko98/SOSBank/README.md

 * Java exported artifact: SOSBank.war file
 * Project statement (in spanish): Practica RESTful 2020 - enunciado.pdf file

-It includes code for a terminal-based client for a test bases purpose.
+It includes code for a terminal-based client for a test based purpose.

 Authors: